Best Places to Find Discount Pointe Shoes

 Dancewear Solutions has a large selection of pointe shoes.
 They have a review area for each shoe where buyers can share their experience to give you a better idea of what to expect.
 They have many brands including Bloch, Capezio, Sansha and Grishko.

 This company offers a wide selections of shoes, free shipping, and no cost returns.
 You can filter your shoe selection based on dance type, brand, color, size, and price.
 They also have very helpful customer service via live online chat or phone.

 Dance fashions offers a much smaller selection of shoes than some of the other major online dance shoe outlets but they sometimes feature great discounts on the shoes they do have.
 Check their clearance section for a chance of finding a bargain.

 There are so many factors to consider when choosing the right shoe, it's always best to get expert advice.

 However I know many students don't have that choice.
 If your local ballet shop doesn't have a pointe shoe fitter on staff - or perhaps there's no ballet shop near you at all! - then Pointe Shoes Online is a good resource.
 It helps you work out your foot shape, and lists virtually all the makes and models available, with suggestions for which foot shape they're best suited to.
 They also have a free Q&A service.

 Yes, it will take a few hours to understand your foot shape and research which shoes are most likely to fit - but badly chosen, badly fitted shoes can cause injury as well as wasted money, so it's worth the investment!

-Finally, A Word of Warning...
+Featured Video and a Word of Warning...

 Because it cost such a lot to replace them, it can be tempting to keep on dancing in shoes that are "dead" - but it's dangerous.
 This video details the warning signs that your shoes need replacing, and also offers tips on how to look after your shoes properly, so the next pair will last longer: